Marlow Explorer 72E - "Azura"

 The sun is shining on us while we say “Good Bye “to Oslo in front of the spectacular opera building.
 Our second leg will at first lead us South again through the Oslo fjord and then continue along the Southern Norwegian archipelago.
-Only from the most Southern tip of Norway near Lindesnes – I call it the “South Cape“ – we slowly start to climb up into the right direction: NORTH!
-Here the archipelago is almost gone so we have a number of open and unprotected days in front of us.
+Only from the most Southern tip of Norway near Lindesnes – I call it the “South Cape“ – we slowly start to climb up in the right direction: NORTH!
+Here the archipelago is almost gone, so we have a number of open and unprotected days in front of us.
 The irruptive strong westerly winds cause quite a bit of motion of the sea.
 Therefore not every section of our tour can be filed as a “coffee and cake event“ if that translates…

 But there are always two sides to a coin.
-While we are seeking shelter we reach the harbour of Flekkefjord which otherwise would not have been on our list of destinations.
+While we are seeking shelter, we reach the harbour of Flekkefjord, which otherwise would not have been on our list of destinations.
 We find a pretty sympathetic small town with strong Dutch influence from the past in the middle of a scenic mountain landscape.
 A surprise and high point for me and my second passion “railroads“ becomes the “Flekkefjordbanen“ – a wonderfully traced 10 miles branch line with about 20 tunnels cut into the rock by hand and a partly steep slope.
-The traffic was closed in 1990 but the rails were not abandoned.
-Today the whole track can be travelled with a gang car which especially in the pitch black, ice cold and water dripping tunnels turns out to be some kind of a test of courage.
+The traffic was closed in 1990, but the rails were not abandoned.
+Today the whole track can be traveled by a gang car, which, especially in the pitch black, ice-cold, and water dripping tunnels, turns out to be some kind of a test of courage.

-In the “oil metropolis“and “cruise ship city“of Stavanger our next guests come on board.
-Also the spare parts from China which have followed us from Oslo finally make it.
+In the “oil metropolis“and “cruise ship city“of Stavanger, our next guests come on board.
+Also, the spare parts from China that have followed us from Oslo finally make it.
 These two small o-rings must have cost a fortune of logistics costs.
 Stavanger impresses us despite (or because of?) the Pentecost holiday with its deserted town center.
-At first glance we believe into a vivid city until we find out that the crowds are not natives but cruise ship passengers.
-Once the huge ocean liners – we count five in two days – have left the harbour the city falls back into a deep sleep.
+At first glance, we believe in a vivid city until we find out that the crowds are not natives but cruise ship passengers.
+Once the huge ocean liners – we count five in two days – have left the harbour, the city falls back into a deep sleep.

 Therefore we skip our scheduled “day of rest“and continue via Haugesund to the Hardangerfjord.
-Within one day the landscape changes fundamentally from a more flat coastal structure to an impressive mountain environment.
-On the summit of these 1.200 to 1.600 m high mountains we still have a lot of snow – and it keeps snowing.
-Also in Norwegian terms the year has been far too cold so far.
-This finally motivates us to a marvellous trip on to the Folgevonna glacier covered with ice and snow.
-After half an hour by taxi from Jondal through up to 25 feet high snow walls on both sides of the road we reach the foot of the glacier at 1.200 m (4.000 ft) height where the ski lift is running and snow is falling.
-In summer athletes from all over Europe come here for training on the unique summer ski track – now we only find a bunch of well-trained young Norwegian nature-boys.
+Within one day, the landscape changes fundamentally from a flatter coastal structure to an impressive mountain environment.
+On the summit of these 1.200 to 1.600 m high mountains, we still have a lot of snow – and it keeps snowing.
+Also, in Norwegian terms, the year has been far too cold so far.
+This finally motivates us to a marvelous trip on to the Folgevonna glacier covered with ice and snow.
+After half an hour by taxi from Jondal through up to 25 feet high snow walls on both sides of the road, we reach the foot of the glacier at 1.200 m (4.000 ft) height where the ski lift is running, and snow is falling.
+In summer, athletes from all over Europe come here for training on the unique summer ski track – now we only find a bunch of well-trained young Norwegian nature-boys.

 The weather remains a potpourri of everything.
-If you want to take pictures you have to be alert and watch for the sun.
+If you want to take pictures, you have to be alert and watch for the sun.
 Thus we still manage to get some interesting snapshots.
-The strong coastal winds do not do any harm in the world of the fjords so the motion of the sea is not a topic here at all – at least not for our MARLOW Explorer 72.
-As we approach Bergen our Danish friends reveal that it is raining there almost all the time.
+The strong coastal winds do not do any harm in the world of the fjords, so the motion of the sea is not a topic here at all – at least not for our MARLOW Explorer 72.
+As we approach Bergen, our Danish friends reveal that it is raining there almost all the time.
 Therefore one says that the children in Bergen are born already with rubber boots on their feet.
-To underline this fairy tale Beregen welcomes us with a heavy rain shower which turns into a permanent rainfall later.
+To underline this fairy tale, Bergen welcomes us with a heavy rain shower, which turns into a permanent rainfall later.
 Thank you so much – there was no reason to do this since we would have believed the story anyhow…

 The old harbour of Bergen offers another surprise for us: it is completely crowded.
-After our recent experiences we would not have expected this at all.
-In consequence we cruise around for almost two hours, dock at the “Clarion Hotel“ and get chased off, talk to the harbour master several times and finally end up at the rotten pier of an office building.
-It is difficult to get on land, we have neither water nor electricity – but the most spectacular view on the old town of Bergen.
-The wooden hanseatic core called “Bryggen“ has become part of the UNESCO World Heritage program since 1979.
-All in all Bergen appears cultivated, vivid, charming and juvenile to us – even the falling rain cannot damage this image.
+After our recent experiences, we would not have expected this at all.
+In consequence, we cruise around for almost two hours, dock at the “Clarion Hotel“ and get chased off, talk to the harbour master several times and finally end up at the rotten pier of an office building.
+It is difficult to get on land; we have neither water nor electricity – but the most spectacular view of the old town of Bergen.
+The wooden Hanseatic core called “Bryggen“ has become part of the UNESCO World Heritage program since 1979.
+All in all, Bergen appears cultivated, vivid, charming, and juvenile to us – even the falling rain cannot damage this image.

 Jutta & Thomas (at the moment in Maloy)

-Meanwhile we are hoping for a soon weather change which has already been forecasted several times.
-According to the latest weather report we can expect better weather in the Lofoten with temperatures around 55°F. Great - that would be twice as much as we are experiencing in this very moment…
+Meanwhile, we are hoping for a soon weather change which has already been forecasted several times.
+According to the latest weather report, we can expect better weather in the Lofoten with temperatures around 55°F. Great - that would be twice as much as we are experiencing at this very moment…

 Jutta & Thomas